mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 **Type:** List

 "Connect" (-c) command to pass to the programmer to connect to your target device. `port=SWD` should be all that's needed for most Mbed boards, but some also seem to need `reset=HWrst`.
+Note that if the user sets `-DMBED_UPLOAD_SERIAL_NUMBER=x`, a string like `sn=x` will get added to the end of these options to specify the serial number.

 > STM32CUBE_GDBSERVER_ARGS